Home

 Species: catus

 1. Cats are believed to have first been domesticated, by most accounts, somewhere between 4,000 and 5000 B.C., by the Egyptians.
+Recent evidence, however, indicates that a close relationship with humans may date back much farther than that.

-Recent evidence, however, indicates that a close relationship with humans may date back much farther than that!
-A grave found in Cyprus, estimated to be about 9,500 years old, shows that a cat was buried only inches from a human.
+A grave found in Cyprus, estimated to be about 9,500 years old, shows that a cat was buried alongside a human, only inches away.

 2. The Egyptian Mau, domesticated thousands of years ago,